tanthehack/tanthehack/README.md

 # Hi there 👋, I'm Tanya!
-💜 I'm a 20-year old computerscience major who has a passion for graphic design and programming :)
+💜 I'm a 20-year old computer science major who has a passion for graphic design and programming :)
 <br>

 # 🌱 I’m currently learning